Ben Cousins: Rehabilitation commences

 A painting of Cousins titled Waiting for the Day reached the finals of the 2009 Archibald Prize.
 Painted by South Australian artist Megan Roodenrys, it shows Cousins in bed battling through a sleepless night during his drug scandal.
 The painting was bought at auction by a Melbourne businessman the following year for $18,000.

 In March 2010, Cousins was twice admitted to Epworth Hospital after suffering from abdominal pain and cramping.
 The Richmond Football Club denied reports that it had warned Cousins to curb his drinking amid fears his AFL career could be shortened by excessive alcohol consumption.
 On 12 April, Cousins was among four Richmond players suspended by the club after a drunken escapade at the team hotel in Sydney earlier that week.
 Although Cousins was not intoxicated, the club deemed that he had not acted responsibly or in a manner expected of him by the club, and he was suspended for one week.
 On 5 July, Cousins was admitted to hospital after a "severe reaction to prescribed sleeping medication".
 His hospitalisation prompted debate over the use of legal stimulants such as caffeine and legal sedatives such as sleeping pills among sportspeople, with the Premier of Victoria, John Brumby, disapproving of their use.

 A feature-length documentary on Cousins' personal problems, filmed over a two-year period, aired on the Seven Network in August 2010.
 Titled Such is Life, it is named after bushranger and outlaw Ned Kelly's alleged last words, which Cousins got tattooed across his torso in 2007.
 Cousins is featured taking illicit drugs, speaking candidly about his addiction and saying that he hopes his story will ultimately help to save lives.
 It was one of the year's most-watched programs in Australia, with over two million viewers nationwide.
-In November of that year, Cousins released an autiobraphy, Ben Cousins: My Life Story, published by Macmillan Australia.
+In November of that year, Cousins released an autobiography, Ben Cousins: My Life Story, published by Macmillan Australia.